 Tustacas

-They are a wonderful appetizer that invites us to explore the flavors of El Salvador.
-This typical sweet bread is part of the national gastronomy and has become an ambassador for visitors who wish to try a piece of El Salvador.
-With roots in the region, its history and significance are intertwined with the tradition and authentic flavor of Salvadoran cuisine.
+They are a wonderful appetizer that invites exploration of Salvadoran flavors.
+This typical sweet bread is part of the national cuisine and has become an ambassador for visitors eager to try a piece of El Salvador.
+With roots in the region, its history and significance are intertwined with the tradition and authentic taste of Salvadoran cooking.

 Are you ready to cook this delight together?